AdobeDocs/experience-manager-65.ko-KR/help/forms/using/admin-help/updating-expired-reader-extension-certificates.md

 `keytool -v -list -storetype pkcs12 -keystore [name of your .pfx file]`

-For example keytool -v -list -storetype pkcs12 -keystore 1005566.pfx where 1005566.pfx is the name of my pfx file
+For example, keytool -v -list -storetype pkcs12 -keystore 1005566.pfx where 1005566.pfx is the name of my pfx file

 <!-- ### Remove usage rights from existing rights-enabled PDF documents